rockxraj68/object-detection/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 6000 images.
+The dataset includes 79 images.
-Fruits are annotated in YOLOv8 format.
+Fruit are annotated in YOLOv8 format.

 The following pre-processing was applied to each image:

-No image augmentation techniques were applied.
+* Auto-orientation of pixel data (with EXIF-orientation stripping)
+* Resize to 640x640 (Stretch)

+The following augmentation was applied to create 3 versions of each source image:
+* 50% probability of horizontal flip
+* Random Gaussian blur of between 0 and 2 pixels